Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: The Approximate Solution

 which shows that $\delta$ can be chosen to satisfy $\delta < \frac{2}{d_1}$ as desired.

-We also will eventually want to compare this not to the varying model space of $X_{\hat{p}_{K^{-1},z_0}}$, but rather to its limiting geometry of $X_{p'}$.
-We compare these two spaces and see that the error induced will be sufficiently small.
+We want our model space to be consistently $X_{p'}$, not $X_{\hat{p}}$, which varies in $z_0$.
+We can compare these two spaces and see that the error induced will be sufficiently small.
 Their equations are expressed as